Healthcare is no longer too complicated to disrupt; new competition is in town

 What to do?

-At Spring Street Exchange, we tackle the unknown through strategic visioning exercises, where we ask leaders to take on new roles and play out potential future scenarios.
-Our immersive process is energizing and practical, helping executives to see competitive threats differently, and also to recognize opportunities to proactively face change.
-We don’t construct these scenarios in hopes of correctly predicting the future; rather, the act of regularly interacting with the changing dimensions of the industry helps healthcare leaders to think on a longer time horizon, and outside of traditional assumptions.
+Envision the future.
+Or many futures.
+Don’t just list risks of disruption as bullet points on a PowerPoint slide; instead viscerally understand what future scenarios could mean by playing them out.
+At Spring Street we tackle the unknown through strategic visioning exercises.
+Our immersive process is energizing and practical, helping executives to see competitive threats differently, and to recognize opportunities to proactively face change.
 This perspective can bring greater strategic focus, as well as fresh approaches to shorter-term challenges and opportunities.

-As an industry, we need to recognize that we cannot continue assuming we can keep raising prices in healthcare, and that there will always be someone to pick up the tab.
+As an industry, we need to recognize that we cannot continue assuming we can keep raising prices in healthcare, and expect that there will always be someone to pick up the tab.
 We cannot keep allowing the operational to trump the strategic.
 We cannot keep assuming that we are immune from disruption.
-Instead, with courage and vision, we can lead this disruption from within.

 Nancy Wise, Managing Partner, Spring Street Exchange